decentralized-identity/faq/docs/spec.md

 between schemata or systems and the reconstruction of lost or foreign contexts in which data can have meaning.

-#### JSON-LD ++ - ⁉️ 🌶🌶
+##### What is so "semantic" about the *semantic web* and why is that relevant to JSON-LD?

+The web-based portability of
+All VC systems need both semantic and syntantic mechanisms to issue and consume VCs in an interoperable and widely-portable way.
+They

+##### Do I have to use JSON-LD to use VCs? ❗❓️ 🌶🌶

-**That sounds hard, and/or I don’t think my boss/investors/CISO would like that.
+> That sounds hard, and/or I don’t think my boss/investors/CISO would like that.
 Is JSON-LD the only way to express semantics?
-Do I have to use JSON-LD to useVCs?**

 There are other systems for expressing semantics for data, such as the young IETF standard